JamesParrott/mapclassif-Iron/README.md

 # mapclassif-Iron:  _fisher_jenks_means for IronPython, and other environments without numpy.

-This project is included as a dependency in another project (sDNA_GH) by static linking the code (copy and pasting), which targets an environment (IronPython in Grasshopper) in which numpy, pandas and SciKitlearn etc. are not supported.
+This project is included as a dependency in another project (sDNA_GH) which targets an environment (IronPython in Grasshopper) in which numpy, pandas and SciKitlearn etc. are not supported.
 Therefore those dependencies, and everything that uses them, have been removed from mapclassif-Iron.